Roll20/roll20-beacon-sheets/sheets/example-sheet/README.md

 npm install
 ```

-Now that you have the project's dependences installed you can run the vite server, to start testing changes to the project.
+Now that you have the project's dependencies installed you can run the vite server, to start testing changes to the project.
 To do so there are two ways you can boot up the server:

 ### Offline development
 ```sh